Here’s a list of 25 Interesting New York facts that you probably didn’t know.

 The Statue of Liberty was gifted by the French

 Did you think that the Statue of Liberty was built in New York?
 Guess again.
-It was actually a gift from the People of France to the People of United Stated back in 1886.
+It was actually a gift from the People of France to the People of the United Stated back in 1886.
 This iconic statue is visited by millions of people each year!

 Times Square is named after the New York Times

-Before New York Times moved to Times Square, this place was known as Longacre Square.
+Before the New York Times moved to Times Square, this place was known as Longacre Square.
 One of the many interesting facts about New York that you probably didn’t know before reading this!

 5 x Fun facts about New York City